Top 8 Vancouver Day Trips: British Columbia's beautiful hot springs

 The two thermal sources feeding the Harrison hot springs are at 40 and 65 degrees C – plenty hot for any spa-seeker.
 Unfortunately, closeness to Vancouver comes at a cost – the popular BC tourism destination's best array of hot, warm, and cold baths are only available to guests of the Harrison Hot Springs Resort – either hotel or spa guests.
 The resort is a pleasure for families and one of its best features outside of the baths is the Sunday morning buffet which is truly a feast.
 Travellers can also enjoy the full range of spa services and four large pools, including a lap pool with a view of the nearby mountains peeking over the hotel.
 In the summer, paddle boats are a fun adventure for children and the beach by the lake offers a nice walk with viewpoints to enjoy dramatic sunsets.

 There's a more affordable public hot spring-fed pool just down the road, but it simply doesn't compare to the resort's five naturally hot pools, calming ambiance, and waterfall rock sculpture setting.
-The cheapest way for travelers to access to all the hot springs is a half-hour relaxation massage ($70), or book 20 minutes in the private mineral pool ($55), then explore the rest.
+The cheapest way for travelers to access to all the hot springs is a 25-minute relaxation massage ($100), then explore the rest.
 They're open 5 a.m. to 1 a.m. so there's plenty of soak time.

 2. St. Agnes Well/Skookumchuck Hot Springs, British Columbia